» Request a Second Opinion

 Diet and prevention of prostate cancer is a very topical and very important issue.

-The main message I get through to my patients is that what is good for your heart is good for your prostate.
+The main message I get through to my patients is that what is good for your heart is good for your prostate1.

-Increasing weight and increasing body mass index has been associated with increased aggressive of cancer, decreased cure rates and an increased risk.
+Increasing weight and increasing body mass index has been associated with increased aggressive of cancer, decreased cure rates and an increased risk3.

 So hence it is very important for patients with prostate cancer to exercise.

-Specific dietary measures that are considered to be beneficial include the use of soya proteins, such as tofu, meso and soya milk.
+Specific dietary measures that are considered to be beneficial include the use of soya proteins, such as tofu, meso and soya milk.4

 Phytoestrogens are also found in wholegrain food and red clover.

-Cruciferous vegetables including broccoli, cabbage and cauliflower have been shown to possibly be of benefit.
+Cruciferous vegetables including broccoli, cabbage and cauliflower have been shown to possibly be of benefit6.

-Other dietary factors include the use of antioxidants such as green tea and lycopenes.
+Other dietary factors include the use of antioxidants such as green tea and lycopenes.7

 Lycopenes can be found in cooked tomatoes.

-Correcting vitamin D deficiency is very important by either sunlight exposure or the use of supplements and this has been shown in some studies to slow down the activity of prostate cancer and prevent the spread.
+Correcting vitamin D deficiency is very important by either sunlight exposure or the use of supplements and this has been shown in some studies8, 9 to slow down the activity of prostate cancer and prevent the spread.

 Vitamin E and selenium has been extensively studied for prostate cancer.

-Unfortunately the study although showing that the overall incidence of prostate cancer decreased there was a subset of people that had more aggressive cancers.
+Unfortunately the study although showing that the overall incidence of prostate cancer decreased there was a subset of people that had more aggressive cancers.11

-Not it has been argued that this may have been an artefact of the study but at this stage our advice to patients is probably not to take Proscar or Finasteride for prostate cancer prevention.
+Note it has been argued that this may have been an artefact of the study but at this stage our advice to patients is probably not to this particular prescription medication for prostate cancer prevention.

-Finally statins, drugs that are used to decrease cholesterol have been shown to be possibly effective in decreasing the incidence of prostate cancer.
+Finally statins, drugs that are used to decrease cholesterol have been shown to be possibly effective in decreasing the incidence of prostate cancer.1

 So there’s a lot of work in terms of diet and drugs for prostate cancer prevention.